-Odds are that if you’re going to spend time in La Jolla, California, you’re going to see or walk through Ellen Browning Scripps Park.
+Odds are that if you’re going to spend time in La Jolla, California, you’ll see or walk through Ellen Browning Scripps Park.

 It’s adjacent to the famous La Jolla Cove, a lovely place for a picnic, and fun for kids or pets to run around.
 Some hotels and restaurants overlook this green space on the way out to the Pacific Ocean.